 The Word of God is the tool that the evangelist uses to win men and women to Jesus Christ.
-God's Word is the source of faith, and it also is the Seed that must be sown in hearts.
-The soulwinner must have the Word on his finger tips where he can freely turn backward and forward at will to turn to the Scriptures which are needed.
+God's Word is the source of faith, and it also is the seed that must be sown in hearts.
+The soulwinner must have the Word at his fingertips where he can freely turn backward and forward at will to the verses that are needed.